witekest/uyuni-rfc/accepted/00076-configuration-channels-visibility.md

 ### Why are we doing this?

-At the moment there is no way to figure out Configuration and State Channels connections other than the ones directly in place to a specific System.
-Such a type of channel can exist and be defined at:
+At the moment there is no way to figure out which Configuration/State Channels are assigned to a System, other than the directly assigned ones.

-- Organization level
+Apart from this direct assignment, the System inherits the Configuration/State channels defined on the Organization level and the System Group level, but this inheritance is not visible in the Web UI/XML RPC.

+To sum it up: The Configuration/State channels effective for a system are composed based on:

+  + Organization Configuration Channels
-- System Group level
+  + System Group Configuration Channels
-- System level

-but only the third level is visible for each System.
-This means that once Salt States are applied, there will be more than what is visible: Salt States are a set of defined states from

-Organization Configuration Channels **+** System Group Configuration Channels **+** System Configuration Channels
+  + System Configuration Channels

+Note: behind all the States in the channels from above, there are also the default ones the server has to supply during the registration of a client.
+Those are not *assigned* in any way, the do just exists due to the logic implementation of a client registration using Salt.

 ### What use cases does it support?